 This Academy-award-winning, Steven Soderbergh-directed docudrama chronicles the true story of one woman’s relentless crusade against corporate pollution.
 Julia Roberts plays the eponymous paralegal who engages corporate giant Pacific Gas & Electric on behalf of a community poisoned by a chromium 6 leakage.

 At the time, PG&E’s $333 million settlement payment was the largest ever paid out in a direct action lawsuit in US history.
-As a critically favored, box-office success, the film reached a vast audience–meaning scores of people heard the film’s crucial message that, in the eyes of the law, corporate pollution will not be tolerated.
+Critically favoured, this is one of the best environmental films of all time.
+Scores of people heard the film’s crucial message that, in the eyes of the law, corporate pollution will not be tolerated.

 Richard Fleischer’s seamless crossover between science fiction and hardboiled detective thriller sees a murder mystery playing out in a near-future world of mass pollution, global warming, dying oceans, overpopulation and massive wealth divides.
 People are forced to eat a government produced food called Soylent Green due to food shortages.

 This list wouldn’t be complete without the inclusion of a film depicting life under a dome, that old symbol of protection from a poisoned environment.
-Loosely based on the 1967 novel, the film adaptation of Logan’s Run presents a sterile, technologically dependent society of ethics-free hedonists in the year 2274, whose daily needs and responsibilities–food, reproduction, death–are regulated by computers.
+Loosely based on the 1967 novel, the film adaptation of Logan’s Run presents a sterile, technologically dependent society.
+It’s populated by ethics-free hedonists in the year 2274.
+People’s daily needs and responsibilities – from food and reproduction to death–are regulated by computers.

 This frees the people up to engage in regular orgies and other pleasurable recreations.
 In order to balance resources and population, everyone is expected to die on their thirtieth birthday, with a promise of “renewal,” – which of course is hooey.
 Logan, whose job it is to ensure no one escapes this technocratic ‘paradise’ soon realises there is a better, more natural way to live.
 But will he be able to choose that?